ScottJams/scottjams.github.io/index.markdown

 <center><video src="https://user-images.githubusercontent.com/69112024/191863324-6f73b40a-6e17-47ad-bd7a-745baa6d29b8.mp4" controls="controls" style="max-width: 1050px;">
 </video></center>

-In *Fallen*, I imported animations from [Mixamo](https://www.mixamo.com) and used an `Animator` to transition between them as appropriate.
-I also used `Animations` for fading in and out during scene transitions.

-<center><video src="https://user-images.githubusercontent.com/69112024/155396952-c836e898-dc3d-484a-a2e4-007956fd6d87.mp4" controls="controls" style="max-width: 1050px;">
-</video></center>

-Since this was a game jam project, I didn't commit to fully fleshing it out with animations such as rotating in position, moving diagonally, moving backwards and so forth - but it was a good introduction to blending between more complex `Animation` timelines.

 I also used `Animators` in *Moonshot* for basic UI effects, such as when picking up collectibles.